glassnotes/Caspar/README.md

 ## Dependencies

-Caspar is written in Python 3.
-You will also need the numpy package.
+You will need the numpy package.
+Caspar was developed using Python 3.5.2 but also was tested and runs smoothly in 2.7.10.

 ## Installation